viniciusban/viniciusban.github.io/resume.md

   - My personal website: <http://viniciusban.com>

-# Profile
+# Technical Profile

-I am working as a fullstack developer, interacting with users, gathering requirements, designing and implementing solutions, and rolling them out.

-Computer Languages:
+I have a technology degree in System Analysis and Development.

+As a software developer conscious of the lifetime of a project, I like to interact with users, gather requirements, design, document and implement solutions, and, last but not least, deliver to production.

+For the last 8 years I have been working mostly in the Python ecosystem and therefore I am used to several tools, like:

+  - Web Frameworks: Django, Pyramid, and Web2py;
+  - Databases and datastores: PostgreSQL, MySQL, MongoDB, and Redis;
+  - ORM: SQLAlchemy;
-- Python
+  - Task queue: Celery.

+Besides Python, I also feel comfortable working with:

-- Shell script
+  - Shell script and the Linux command line;
-- Javascript (beginner, but improving)
-- HTML e CSS
+  - Javascript.

-Database: PostgreSQL.

-Framework: Django.
+I think disciplines and methodologies are core to software development, that is why I use some that I consider important, such as:

+  - Automated tests (first or after, but mostly TDD);
-Methods: Automated tests, SOLID principles.
+  - SOLID principles.

-Helping: Internal technical lectures about Python, Django and system architecture.

-Education degree: System Analysis and Development Technologist.

-Studies on my radar: Go, Celery, Kafka, digging deep into API's.

-Languages:
+Since we must not stop learning, some prospective technologies and methods come to notice for me, like: Go language, going deeper into REST API, Behaviour Driven Development (BDD), Docker, AWS cloud.

+I can also communicate in a few languages:

 - Portuguese (my native language)
 - English (reading, writing and intermediate conversation)